muggy8/improbable/from-me-to-me/Inesqadm.md

 Mikay gave Emma a slow nod.

 "It was during the 7th round that a band of unidentified raiders attacked Mountainpass.
-Based on what we know so far, it just so happened that they were apporaching from a direction that had the Mastery League building as the first building they'd encounter."
+Based on what we know so far, it just so happened that they were attacking from a direction that placed the Mastery League building as the first building they'd encounter."
 Emma said with a somewhat intimidating but also serious looking face.

 Wait, this wasn't what I remembered, yet Mikay only gave Emma a slow nod just like before.